aadamsx/meteor-pdftk/README.md

 Note: the first input to the `cat` wrapper is an arguments object, which takes up to 5 pdfs, the first two of which are required, in the following format:
 {first: pdf1, second: pdf2, third: pdf3, forth: pdf4, fifth: pdf5}.

+The following APIs are meant to be use outside of Meteor methods, and use the Q library for promises.
+For example inside an Iron Router server side route.
+Also there is a requirement for Meteor promises library frozeman/q-meteor available at <https://github.com/frozeman/q-meteor/> if you use the APIs listed below.

+* [`fillformQ`](https://www.pdflabs.com/docs/pdftk-man-page/#dest-op-fill-form)`(pdf, xfdf, output, callback)`
+* [`catQ`](https://www.pdflabs.com/docs/pdftk-man-page/#dest-op-cat)`({first: pdf1, second: pdf2}, output, callback)`

+Node: I've built these APIs in a way that can handle both Q promises and traditional callback functions.
+Yet the Q library is still required as a deferred promise is still built internally.

+The following APIs are meant to be use inside of Meteor methods.
+For example inside a Meteor method.

+* [`fillformM`](https://www.pdflabs.com/docs/pdftk-man-page/#dest-op-fill-form)`(pdf, xfdf, output, callback)`
+* [`catM`](https://www.pdflabs.com/docs/pdftk-man-page/#dest-op-cat)`({first: pdf1, second: pdf2}, output, callback)`

 Pull requests are welcome for more wrappers.
 If you need to execute a custom command, or one that's not wrapped, run: